-The proposed National Assembly for Wales (Legislative Competence) Order 2007 relating to additional learning needs ('the proposed LCO') is currently undergoing pre-legislative scrutiny.
-This is being conducted by a legislation committee of the National Assembly for Wales, the Welsh Affairs Committee in the House of Commons and the Constitution Committee in the House of Lords.
+The proposed National Assembly for Wales (Legislative Competence) Order 2007 relating to additional learning needs ('the proposed LCO') has undergone pre-legislative scrutiny.
+This was conducted by a legislation committee of the National Assembly for Wales, the Welsh Affairs Committee in the House of Commons and the Constitution Committee in the House of Lords.

-- The Assembly Committee dealing with this LCO will report to the Assembly by 30 November 2007. - The House of Commons Welsh Affairs Committee issued a call for evidence, which has now closed.
-It took evidence on the proposed LCO on 07 November 2007. - The House of Lords Constitution Committee has conducted a detailed legal examination of the proposed LCO and, with the exception of a few technical drafting points, has cleared the proposed LCO.
+- The Assembly's Proposed Additional Learning Needs LCO Committee reported to the Assembly on 28 November 2007. - The House of Commons Welsh Affairs Committee took evidence on 7 and 21 November 2007, and published its report on the proposed LCO on 21 December 2007. - The House of Lords Constitution Committee conducted a detailed legal examination of the proposed LCO and, with the exception of a few technical drafting points, cleared the proposed LCO.